nonetallt/jinitialize-core/readme.md

 * packagist setup
 * every command should be wrapped in a procedure
 * register procedures from the local folder
-* when plugin is not found, use composer search to suggest packages to install

 ## jinitialize-core

-* recommendsRunning
+* recommendsExecuting
-* json naming issues with multiple named instances of same plugin in one script
 * print suggested settings list
     * on composerScripts
     * on application start
     * .env interactive editor

-* make sure optional methods are public
 * use values from other modules when possible ()
+* procedure
+    * when plugin is not found, use composer search to suggest packages to install

 ## jinitialize-plugin

+* DOC: runProcedure, runCommandAsProcedure
 * DOC: recommend documentation on imported and exported variables
 * DOC: recommend display which module value comes from when using imported values
 * autogenerate procedures command?